Vegan english muffins with lemon curd

 - 1/2 tsp turmeric for color (optional)

-- Add maple syrup, lemon juice and almond milk to a small saucepan and heat up until it's simmering.
+- Add maple syrup, lemon juice and plant-based milk to a small saucepan and heat up until it's simmering.

 - Zest a lemon and add lemon zest, salt and vegan butter and stir to combine.
 If you want a bright yellow lemon curd, you could now add turmeric, but this is only optional.
 Let the mixture simmer for approx. 2 - 3 min.